 State pension is a taxable pension income.
 You will pay tax on any pension income above your tax-free Personal Allowance.
 The rates of Income Tax you pay depend on how much of your taxable income is above your Personal Allowance in the tax year.

 A PENSION IS A LONG TERM INVESTMENT.
-THE FUND VALUE MAY FLUCTUATE AND CAN GO DOWN.
+THE FUND VALUE MAY FLUCTUATE AND CAN GO UP AS WELL AS DOWN.
 YOUR EVENTUAL INCOME MAY DEPEND ON THE SIZE OF THE FUND AT RETIREMENT, FUTURE INTEREST RATES AND TAX LEGISLATION.